thindil/nimalyzer/doc/available_rules.rst

   value.
 * complexity is the name of the rule.
 It is case-insensitive, thus it can be set as *complexity*, *complexity* or *--cOmPlExItY--*.
-* checkType is the type of complexity to check.
-Proper value is *cyclomatic*.
-  Setting it to cyclomatic value will set the rule to count cyclomatic complexity of the selected code blocks.
 * codeType -  the type of code blocks to check by the rule.
 Proper values
   are: *all*, *routines*, *loops*, *conditions*.
 Setting it to all will count the complexity of all code blocks in the code.
 Routines value will check